Skip to content

 CSUN researchers find antibiotic-resistant bacteria in ponds and lakes across Los Angeles

-Admin 6 September 2018 antibiotic resistanceCristian Ruiz RuedaDana Harmon
+Biosphere Editor 6 September, 2018 antibiotic resistanceCristian Ruiz RuedaDana Harmon

 Biology Lecturer Dana Harmon, Assistant Professor of Biology Cristian Ruiz Rueda and a team of CSUN graduate and undergraduate students trace the presence of antibiotic-resistant…